filipsobol/sonda/.changeset/witty-humans-pump.md

 "sonda": patch
 ---

-Fix missing "inputs" in the report created by the esbuild plugin.
+Fix missing `inputs` in the report created by the esbuild plugin.